Show All Answers

 During the Town's cleanup events, we partner with 3R Technology Solutions.
 They accept: Adding Machines, All-in-One PCs, Cameras, CD Players, Cell Phones, Copiers, CRT Monitors, Desktop Phones, DVD – VCRs, DVRs, Fax Machines, Flat Panel Monitors, Game Consoles, Gaming, Systems, Hard Drives, Hubs, Keyboards, Laptops, Mice, Modems, MP3 Players, Network Switches, Optical Drives, PCs, Phone Systems, Printers, Remote Controls Routers, Servers, Software – Games, Stereos – Speakers, Surge Protectors, Toner, Two-way Radios, Typewriters, UPS.

-Spring 2021: Yes.
-Lawn mowers can be donated during the metal recycling option on May 1 from 8 a.m. - 2 p.m. at the LAWS Center.
+Fall 2021: Yes.
+Lawn mowers can be donated during the metal recycling option on Sept.
+11 from 8 a.m. - 2 p.m. at the LAWS Center.
 Please make sure all the gas is removed.

-Glass doors with metal framing can also be donated on May 1 at the metal and electronics recycling event.
-Wood framed doors can be taken to the landfill.
+Glass doors with metal framing can also be donated on Sept.
+11 at the metal and electronics recycling event.
+Wood-framed doors can be taken to the landfill.

 All are accepted at the landfill.